 2013 Mercedes S Class

 Why do we love it?
-Mercedes Benz S Class has always not only been competing with luxury sedans of its own bracket but also with the ones which are more expensive like the Rolls Royces and Bentleys.
-The equipments’ list that comes along an S Class is bigger than what normal people can generally comprehend.
-It’s said that, what Mercedes does today, other marquees follow in the future.
-The 2013 Mercedes S-Class is no exception and comes with cutting edge technology which has been used for the first time.
-With toned down exterior and uber-luxurious interiors, it’s the perfect choice for celebrities and high-end customers.
+Mercedes Benz S Class has always been competing with luxury sedans of its own bracket and the ones that are more expensive like the Rolls Royces and Bentleys.
+The equipment list that comes along an S Class is bigger than what normal people can generally comprehend.
+It’s said that what Mercedes does today, other marquees follow in the future.
+The 2013 Mercedes S-Class is no exception and comes with cutting-edge technology, which has been used for the first time.
+With a toned-down exterior and uber-luxurious interiors, it’s the perfect choice for celebrities and high-end customers.
 The only niggle with what otherwise is a brilliant car is that it bears the old design.
 The 2014 model looks a lot better and has a sharper design.

 Price – The prices for the 2013 Mercedes S Class start at $93,000.

 The market for high-end luxury SUVs is picking up pace, but Range Rover has been the pioneer of this class.
 The Range Rover Sport was first introduced back in 2005, but it has gone through major transformations over the years.
 The second generation sport was introduced this year and is brilliant inside out.

 Why do we love it?
 There is little doubt that the 2013 Range Rover Sport is a class leader, and Land Rover has engineered it to perfection.
 It oozes power, poise, and presence, and needless to say, it looks stunning thanks to its sharp lines and slim headlights.
 On the inside, the cabin is generously sprinkled with uber-luxurious features.
 The Autobiography trim takes it to a different level with the ebony and ivory trim.
 The myth that SUVs can never be fast and luxurious has been busted by the RR sport, and nothing defines opulence better than this in the SUV class.

 Price – The pricing for Range Rover Sport starts at $63,000.